Dynamic Balanced Graph Partitioning: Introduction

-At each time~$t$, the online algorithm needs to serve the communication request~$\{u_t,v_t\}$, but can also repartition the nodes into new clusters before serving the request.
-We assume that a communication request between two nodes located in different clusters costs~1, a communication request between two nodes collocated in the same cluster costs 0, and migrating a node from one cluster to another costs~$\alpha \ge 1$.
-Note that in a setting without augmentation, due to cluster size constraints, a node can never be migrated alone, but it must be swapped with another node at a cost of (at least)~$2\alpha$.
+Formally, the online \emph{Balanced RePartitioning} problem (BRP) is defined as follows.
+There is a set of $n$ nodes, initially distributed arbitrarily across $\ell$~clusters, each of size~$k$.
+We call two nodes~$u,v\in V$ \emph{collocated} if they are in the same cluster.

-As it turns out, BRP features some interesting connections to other well-known graph and online problems: (i) The static version (without migration) is the minimum balanced graph partitioning problem (where~$\ell$ is the number of components). (ii) For~$\ell=2$, BRP can be shown to be a generalization of online paging, where the first cluster simulates the cache (the small but fast memory) and the second the slow but large memory. (iii) For~$k=2$, BRP is a novel online version of maximum matching.
-In the static case, maximum matching is a special case of minimum balanced graph partitioning with~$n/2$ components.
+An input to the problem is a sequence of communication requests $\sigma = (u_1,v_1),$ $(u_2,v_2), (u_3,v_3), \ldots$, where pair $(u_t,v_t)$ means that the nodes $u_t,v_t$ exchange a fixed amount of data.
+For succinctness of later descriptions, we assume that a request $(u_t,v_t)$ occurs at time $t \geq 1$.
+At any time~$t \geq 1$, an online algorithm needs to serve the~communication request~$(u_t,v_t)$.
+Right before serving the request, the online algorithm can \emph{re}partition the nodes into new clusters.
+We assume that a~communication request between two collocated nodes costs 0.
+The cost of a communication request between two nodes located in different clusters is normalized to~1, and the cost of migrating a node from one cluster to another is~$\alpha \geq 1$, where $\alpha$ is a parameter (an integer).
+For any algorithm \ALG, we denote its total cost (consisting of communication plus migration costs) on sequence $\sigma$ by $\ALG(\sigma)$.